- Career Tracks

 - Off-Campus Study

-Ripon College offers a major and minor in German.
+Ripon College offers courses in German.
 Germany always has evoked romantic visions of castles, classical music and high-quality cars.
 Who hasn’t heard of Neuschwanstein, Beethoven and Mercedes-Benz?
 But what about German for today’s students?
 The study of foreign languages, literature and cultures broadens horizons and fosters critical thinking.
 Those skills are particularly important in a world of technological revolution.
 Foreign languages, literature, linguistics and philosophy all are part of Ripon’s German curriculum; therefore, students gain broad perspective and skills.
 As the world’s third largest economy, the study of German has very practical benefits as well.